 The past two days of unrelenting drizzle finally morphed into snow this morning; fat sticky flakes quietly blanketed the green and the grey and the brown.
 I was out with Rayna when the transformation occurred as little pellets taking over from rain prickled me in the face.
 I begged and pleaded with her to follow me indoors.
 Drat.
 In the end, out came the lead and I dragged her wet sorry ass through the door.

+It's a sort of nonniversary for me today.
+It's been two weeks to the hour as I write this since my termination.
+Restructuring they called it.
 Within ten minutes of my arrival at my desk with barely time to log in, I was summoned by our group director who ridiculously guided me through a rat-maze of cubicles and hallways in a pathetic attempt to conceal our final destination.
 MI5 she was not.
 Enduring her nervous small talk in a shaky voice she finally delivered me to a lower level board room where a girl child, who quite likely was all of about five years old when I began work with the company, awaited my arrival.

 We were introduced as one would present a prospective applicant except this was the part where I would be delivered the blow, albeit not entirely unexpected.